dynatrace-oss/DynatraceDashboardPowerups/README.md

 - `kpi=` - the name of a User Action Property to be displayed in the main tooltip, usually something like revenue
 - `kpicurr=` - (optional) how to format the KPI if its a currency, e.g. USD, EUR, CNY.
 If omitted, will format with max 2 fractional digits
 - `convHack=true` - (optional) label first action with "Start: " and last action with "End: ".
 - `convHack=2` - (optional) new mode which injects an artificial "START" and "END" node to make it more clear where flows start and end.
-Looking for user feedback on whether this should be the default going forward.
+As of 1.44 this is now the default.
+If you prefer the old mode, set `convHack=false`.
 - `colors=apdex` - (optional) color nodes based on apdex.
-Also looking for user feedback on whether this should be the default going forward.
+As of 1.44 this is now the default.
+If you prefer the old mode, set `colors=false`.

 Example:
 ![Sankey](Assets/sankey.png)